Catherine Vasa of Sweden: Early life

 During her early childhood, she, as well as her siblings in the royal nursery, were primarily under the care of her mother the queen's trusted nurse, Brigitta Lars Anderssons, her mother's cousin lady Margareta and the noble widow Ingrid Amundsdotter.
 After the death of her mother in 1551, she as well as her siblings were placed in the care of Christina Gyllenstierna and then under her aunts Brita and Martha Leijonhufvud before her father's remarriage to Catherine Stenbock.
 In 1556, she and her sisters were given a dowry of 100.000 daler, had their portraits painted and their personal qualities described in Latin by the court poet Henricus Mollerus and were presented on the Dynastic marriage market.
 The same year, her father presented Ostfriesland with a trading treaty and a marriage alliance.
 Ostfriesland was chosen because it was strategically placed toward Denmark, and because the Calvinistic Emden was a rival to Lubeck and a treaty could break the domination of the Hanseatic league in Sweden.
 In 1557, the trading treaty was completed, and in 1558, Edzard visited Sweden to meet Catherine and her sister Cecilia and chose one of them to complete the marriage treaty.

 Edzard chose Catherine, but the negotiations took a long time, so much so that Gustav Vasa stated in his frustration that it was a blessing that his daughter was at least neither "limped or blind".
 Edzard's mother, the dowager Regent Anna of Oldenburg, was afraid that the marriage would lead to Swedish domination, and therefore split the power in Ostfriesland between her sons, something which the king tried to prevent.
 In the marriage contract of 12 August 1558, Catherine was assured Berum and Norden as her dower lands and the post of Regent if Edzard should be succeeded by an underage son of hers.

 The wedding took place in Stockholm 1 October 1559.
 In November, Catherine and Edzard left for Ostfriesland.
 Upon their journey through Sweden, they were accompanied by her sister Cecilia and the brother of Edzard, John II of Osfriesland.
 While staying in Vadstena on the way, a great scandal erupted when John was discovered in Cecilia's chamber without his trousers.
-The scandal became famous under the name Vadstenabullret (The Vadstena Thunder).
+The scandal became famous under the name Vadstenabullret (Vadstena Rumble).
 John were imprisoned and Catherine and Edzard placed under guard in Västerås Castle.
 Catherine acted as mediator to execute a release of John, that Cecilia be treated leniently and to be given permission to leave.
 The complications, her own pregnancy and the death of her father in 1560 caused the delay of their departure until 1561.